Last updated on October 10th, 2022 at 06:04 pm

 “Ted provides a clear, fearless space for creators at Netflix.
 He understood what I was looking for — the opportunity to build a vibrant new storytelling home for writers with the unique creative freedom and instantaneous global reach provided by Netflix’s singular sense of innovation.”

 Netflix’s contracts with David Letterman, Dave Chapelle, and even Barack and Michelle Obama prove that it’s not about the money.
 It’s about the freedom to share their vision with audiences.

-The following are just a handful of excellent Netflix Originals you may not have seen yet.
+The following are just a some of the excellent Netflix Originals that you must see.
 Even though some of them are now household names, you may have been put off by the hype.